hazelcast/hazelcast-reference-manual/src/HazelcastConfiguration/CacheConfiguration.md

 		- FREE_NATIVE_MEMORY_SIZE: Maximum free native memory size in megabytes for each JVM.
 		- FREE_NATIVE_MEMORY_PERCENTAGE: Maximum free native memory size percentage for each JVM.
 	- `eviction-policy`: Available policies are LRU (Least Recently Used) and LFU (Least Frequently Used).
 Default value is LRU.
+- `partition-lost-listeners` : Defines listeners for dispatching partition lost events for the cache.
+For more information, please see the [ICache Partition Lost Listener section](#icache-partition-lost-listener).
+- `quorum-ref` : Name of quorum configuration that you want this cache to use.